 - Dampen your face with warm water.
 Take a chickpea-sized amount of balm out of the container using a spoon, a spatula, or clean, dry fingers.

-- Apply the balm to your face and gently massage your face with your fingertips.
+- Apply the balm to your face and gently massage into the skin with your fingertips.

-- Use a warm, damp washcloth to wipe away the balm and makeup gunk.
+- Use a warm, damp washcloth to wipe away the cleansing balm and makeup residue.
 Follow with a mild toner or flower water to remove all traces of the cleansing balm.

 Notes